-Registration is required and begins Sept.
-2. To find out more or to register, call 508-393-5025 ext.
+Registration begins Sept.
+22. To register or for more information, call 508-393-5025 ext.
 4.

 The Red Cross requires a positive ID before donating.
 You must be at least 17 years old (16 years with a signed parental consent form).
 You can donate blood every 56 days.

-Call 800-733-2767 or visit www.redcrossblood.org to schedule an appointment to donate.
+Call 800-733 2767 or visit www.redcrossblood.org to schedule an appointment to donate.